texas-robocamp/texas-robocamp.github.io/virtual/programming/simple_math_user_input.md

 permalink: simple_math_user_input.html
 ---

+Let's look at an example C++ program.
+This program will ask the user their weight on Earth, store that information, convert that weight to their weight on the moon, and then print their moon weight.

 An object that weighs 1.0 pounds on Earth would weigh 0.1654 pounds on the moon.

-In C++, multiplication is represented with the `*` symbol.
+In C++, multiplication is represented with the * symbol.

-This program will ask the user their Earth weight, store that information, do the conversion, and then print their moon weight.

-The program will save all the numbers it needs in **variables**.
+The program will save all the numbers it needs in <b>variables</b>.
 A variable stores a number or a mathematical formula.

 For example: